Don't Go Hungry

 Don't Go Hungry: A Food Support Program wants to spread our message of hope and compassion.
 We believe that a single action can make a difference in the community, and that collective action can greatly impact the world.

 What We Do

 We provide free grocery hampers every Saturday at four locations for anyone in need.

 At St. Aidan's Presbyterian Church (1320 Seventh Ave), we serve the west end community from 12:30 to 1 PM.

-At Holy Spirit Roman Catholic Church (244 Lawrence St.) we serve the Queensborough Community between 1:30 and 2 PM
+At Holy Spirit Roman Catholic Church (244 Lawrence St.), we serve the Queensborough Community from 1:30 to 2 PM

-At Knox Presbyterian Church (403 Columbia St. E), we serve the east end community from 1:30 - 2 PM.
+At Knox Presbyterian Church (403 Columbia St. E), we serve the east end community from 1:30 to 2 PM.